 State Law requires the Agency to obtain a biennial audit of its financial statements by an independent certified public accountant.
-The accounting firm of Fedak & Brown LLP has conducted the audit of the Agency's financial statements.
+The accounting firm of Harshwal & Company, LLP has conducted an audit of the Agency's financial statements.
 Their unmodified Independent Auditor's Report appears in the Financial Section.